Why do I have to pay up front for conveyancing in Tadcaster?

-I am the registered owner of a 2 bed flat in Tadcaster, conveyancing formalities finalised September 2008.
+I own a leasehold flat in Tadcaster, conveyancing having been completed 8 years ago.
 Can you please calculate a probable premium for a statutory lease extension?
-Equivalent flats in Tadcaster with an extended lease are worth £190,000.
-The average or mid-range amount of ground rent is £65 charged once a year.
-The lease finishes on 21st October 2080
+Equivalent flats in Tadcaster with an extended lease are worth £211,000.
+The average or mid-range amount of ground rent is £50 charged once a year.
+The lease runs out on 21st October 2087

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed investigations.
-Do not use this information in tribunal or court proceedings.
-There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed due diligence.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first seeking the advice of a professional.